DETAILED MENU

 to non-violence

-This is actually already at the level of the way of thinking behind the
+In fact, it is already at the level of the way of thinking that underlies

-attitude of opposition that we miss our goals.
-For, by opposing, we impede,
+the attitude of opposition that we miss our goals.
+For, by opposing, we

-leading to behaviors that often can not be accepted by the interlocutor.
+Our attitude is leading to behaviours that often can not be accepted by

-For, the opposition is a serious obstacle to dialogue and negotiation.
+the other party.
+For, opposition is a serious obstacle to dialogue and

-In the worst cases it can stop the communication, and give way to strategies
+negotiation.
+In the worst cases it can cut off communication and give

-The opposition occurs in the register of the balance of power.
-Non-violence
+Opposition takes place within the register of the balance of power.

-in its essence, is not opposed to individuals.
-It simply does not work
+Non-violence in its essence, does not oppose people.
+It simply does

-you, I can therefore not cooperate with your actions, and I will do everything
+with you, I can therefore not cooperate with your actions, and I will

-all the consequences that you decide to inflict me, including that of
+that you decide to inflict me, including the possibility of achieving

-not getting anything, losing freedom, or even losing life.
-I will just
+nothing, losing my freedom, or even losing my life.
+I will just maintain

-maintain my position until we can talk and find a solution that suits
+my position until we can talk and find a solution that suits both of

 - Our own violence